obrobrio2000/SafeExamPwner/README.md

 # SafeExamPwner
 A batch script to make your (Windows) VM undetectable from Safe Exam Browser (SEB), the anti-cheat browser used by most schools and universities to make students take exams.
-This script has been made in March 2020 (start of the pandemic, start of online exams) but still these flaws have not been fixed.
+This script has been made (just for informative purposes) in March 2020 but still these flaws have not been fixed.

 # Usage
 Before booting the VM, add all the content of AddToYourVmxFile.vmx file at the end of your VM's .vmx file (backup recommended).
 Then start the VM and run (right click > run as administrator) SafeExamPwner.bat in it (not in your host PC).
 Keep in mind that while the .vmx file modifications are permanent, the registry values edited by this script automatically restore after every reboot (so you'll need to re-run it each time).